RIKEN-RCCS/lens3/v1/doc/design.md

 ## Short-Term Todo, or Deficiency

 * Rewrite in Go-lang.
-The code will be in Go in the next release.
+The code will be in Go in the next release (v2.1).

+* Avoid polling of a start of MinIO.
+Currently, a Mux waits for MinIO by frequent polling in the database.
+See wait_for_service_starts().

-* Let a reply contain a message on a rejected access at Lens3-Mux.
-It returns only a status number in v1.2.
+* Make a reply contain a message on a access rejection at Lens3-Mux.
+  It returns only a status code in v1.2.

+* Make access-key generation of Lens3-Api like STS.

-* UI does not refresh the MinIO state, when it is edited and it transitions from SUSPENDED to READY.
+* Make UI refresh the MinIO state, when a pool is edited and transitions such as from READY to INOPERABLE or from SUSPENDED to READY.

-* Run a remover of orphaned directories, buckets, and keys at Lens3-Api startup.
-Adding a bucket/key and removing a pool have a race.
-A crash at creation/deletion of a pool may leave an orphaned directory.
+* Run a reaper of orphaned directories, buckets, and secrets at a Lens3-Api start.
+Adding a bucket/secret and removing a pool may have a race.
+Or, a crash at creation/deletion of a pool may leave an orphaned directory.

-* Make access-key generation of Lens3-Api behave like STS.
+* Make starting a MinIO instance through the frontend proxy.
+  Currently, an arbitrary Mux is chosen.
+The proxy can balance the loads.

 * Add control on the pool status "online".
 It is always online currently.
-* Make starting a MinIO instance through the frontend proxy.
-  Currently, arbitrary Mux is chosen.
-The proxy can balance the loads.

 ## RANDOM MEMO